-To poor "Jake Homespun" we scarcely know what to say.
+To poor "Jake Homespan" we scarcely know what to say.
 If "Sal" was "our gal though, we think we should give her away to somebody.
 Oh!
-Sal, you ought not to do so.
+Sal, you ought not to do se.

-We have received several communications which we must withhold for the want of the in the State affords more facilities writurs names, the rule admits of no exceptions.
+We have received several communications which we must withhold for the want of the writers names, the rule admits of no exceptions.